Kevinz-code/CSRA/README.md

 ![attention](https://github.com/Kevinz-code/CSRA/blob/master/utils/pipeline.PNG)

-### Our final version of code has been released!
+### Our Demo, Training and Validation code has been released!
-### We provide ResNet, ViT models on VOC2007, COCO2014 and Wider-Attribute!
+#### We provide ResNet, ViT models on VOC2007, COCO2014 and Wider-Attribute!
 This package is developed by Mr. Ke Zhu (http://www.lamda.nju.edu.cn/zhuk/) and we have just finished the implementation code of ViT models.
 If you have any question about the code, please feel free to contact Mr. Ke Zhu (zhuk@lamda.nju.edu.cn).
 The package is free for academic usage.
 You can run it at your own risk.
 For other purposes, please contact Prof. Jianxin Wu (mail to wujx2001@gmail.com).